 Status Check status of all self test the software runs continuously.
-These include: incubator heater on (INCHTRON), warmer heater on (WRMHTRON), incubator/warmer heater off (I/WHTROFF), humidifier heater on (RHHTR), remote monitoring data stream (RS232LOOP), incubator fan on (FANON), and incubator fan off (FANOFF).
+These include: incubator heater on (INCHTRON), incubator heater off (I/HTROFF), humidifier heater on (RHHTR), remote monitoring data stream (RS232LOOP), incubator fan on (FANON), and incubator fan off (FANOFF). --------------- --

-If the RS232 option is not installed RS232LOOP will display N/A. To test the circuit if the option is installed, short pins 2 & 3 on the 9 pin connector on the back of the electrical enclosure.
+If the RS232 option is not installed RS232LOOP will display fail.
+To test the circuit if the option is installed, short pins 2 & 3 on the 9 pin connector on the back of the electrical enclosure.